nanometre/pet-adoption-tgc-proj2-react/README.md

 Limitations | Future Implementations to Resolve Limitations
 ----------- | -------------
 User must manually input date of birth when adding or editing listings. | For better UX, allow users to select the date of birth using a calendar.
 Images are "uploaded" by providing a working URL of an image and only one image can be "uploaded" for each listing. | Implement an image upload system to allow users to upload multiple image files from the web application.
-Then display all the images that are upload on the frontend web application.
+Then display all the images that were uploaded on the frontend web application.
-Managing animal listings only require users to input an email address, and it is not secure because the email address is visible in the animal details. | Implement a sign up and login system such that authorised users (current caretakers) can edit or delete the listings.
+Managing animal listings only require users to input an email address, and it is not secure because the email address is visible in the animal details. | Implement a sign up and login system such that only authorised users (current caretakers) can edit or delete the listings.
-Potential fosterers/adopters must manually email the caretaker to express interest to foster/adopt | Implement a form which users can fill up on the web application to express their interest.
+Potential fosterers/adopters must manually email the caretaker to express interest to foster/adopt | Implement a form where users can fill up on the web application to express their interest.
 Upon submission of the form, the web application will directly send an email to the caretaker.
-Users would not need a separate email application to express their interest.
+Users would not need to use a separate email application to express their interest.

 ## 4. Testing